UOX3DevTeam/UOX3/README.md

 # UOX3
-Ultima Offline eXperiment 3 - the original open source Ultima Online server emulator
+Ultima Offline eXperiment 3 - the original open source Ultima Online server emulator, allowing people to run their own, custom UO shards since 1997.

-news, releases, forums, additional documentation and more can be found at https://www.uox3.org
+News, releases, forums, additional documentation and more can be found at https://www.uox3.org

 For details on UO client compatibility, check http://www.uox3.org/forums/viewtopic.php?f=1&t=2289

 Requires Razor or similar tool in order to connect: https://github.com/msturgill/razor/releases

+---

 # How to compile UOX3...
 # ...under Linux